itsdouges/element-motion/README.md

   <a href="https://david-dm.org/madou/yubaba?type=dev"><img alt="devDependencies Status" src="https://david-dm.org/madou/yubaba/dev-status.svg"></a>
 </div>

+## HEY YOU!

+We're currently rewriting yubaba to be react only, typescript, and beautiful.
+Come back soon for some fantastic news!

 ## Motivation

 Animations are hard.
 Animations over page transitions are even harder. `CSSTransitionGroup` from React, and `ng-animate` from Angular.js are popular ways to have top level pages transition to each other.
 Simply add some css and off you go.